-Internal Factor Evaluation (IFE) Matrix is important for conducting internal strategic management Audit.
+Internal Factor Evaluation Matrix (IFE Matrix) is important for conducting internal strategic management Audit.
 The strengths & weaknesses of the organization in its different functional areas are highlighted through the IFE matrix.
 Moreover the relationship between different strengths & weaknesses of functional areas of the organization are also identified & evaluated by IFE matrix.
 There is no perfect scientific approach for developing an IFE matrix so intuitive judgments are helpful in this regard.
-There are certain factors that are used in IFE matrix which are much more important to be understood than the actual numbers.
+There are certain factors that are used in internal factor evaluation matrix which are much more important to be understood than the actual numbers.
 The development process of IFE matrix is similar to External Factor Evaluation Matrix and is completed in the 5 steps.

 It is described earlier that the Internal Factor Evaluation (IFE) Matrix is developed in the five steps which are as follow.

 01- All the key internal factors that are identified in the internal audit process are listed.
 Ten to twenty factors are included in the list that contains both the strengths and weaknesses of the organization.
 The strengths of the organization should be listed first & then the weaknesses.
 The ratios, comparative numbers & percentages usage make the IFE process more specific.

 02- Certain weight is assigned to each factor that ranges from 0.0 (not important) to 1.0 (all important).
 The weight given to the factor is based on the success of that factor in the industry which means that such factor which is more successful in the industry has been given higher weight while that factor which is not much successful in the industry has been given lower weight.
 Moreover the factor that has more potential to effect the performance of the organization has been given higher weight irrelevant to the fact that the weighting factor may be internal strength or weakness.
 The sum total of all the assigned weights should be equal to one.